bhaskar-areti/test-githubactions/README.md

   ######
   ARC flow

-test-githubactions repo
+test-githubactions (Ex:como-pricer)repo
         ↓
 GitHub Actions (self-hosted ARC runner)
         ↓
-Commit to istio-helm-migration repo
+Commit to istio-helm-migration(Ex: K8s-deployemnts) repo
         ↓
 Flux reconciliation
         ↓
 Kubernetes cluster (gha-test namespace)

 GitHub Actions decides when and what to deploy
 Flux decides how and where to deploy
 Git is the only bridge between them